jubatus/website/source/en/tutorial/graph_java.rst

   1. Connect to Jubatus Server

-   Connect to Jubatus Server (Row 17).
+   Connect to Jubatus Server (Line 13).
    Setting the IP addr., RPC port of Jubatus Server, and the connection waiting time.

   2. Prepare the query

-   Prepare the query for the shortest path calculation (Row 20-28).
+   Prepare the query for the shortest path calculation (Line 14-22).
-   Create the ShortestPathQuery required by the [get_shortest_path] method (Row 24).
+   Create the ShortestPathQuery required by the [get_shortest_path] method (Line 18).
    Store the start node's & end node's nodeIDs into the source & target variables in the 'ShortestPathQuery'.
    The process will be truncated if it fails to find the route within the specified number of 'maxhop'.
    Also note, the query should be registed by "add_shortest_path_query" beforehand.

   3. Calculate the shortes path

-   By specifying the "ShortestPathQuery" that created in Step.2, get_shortest_path(String name, ShortestPathQuery query)method will find the shortest path (Row 31).
+   By specifying the "ShortestPathQuery" that created in Step.2, get_shortest_path(String name, ShortestPathQuery query)method will find the shortest path (Line 24).
 It calculates (from the precomputed data) the shortest path from query.source to query.target that matches the preset query.

   4. Show the results

-   Show the ID of stations that on the shortes path calculated in Step 3 (Row 34-42).
+   Show the ID of stations that on the shortes path calculated in Step 3 (Line 26-34).

 -------------------------------------